KyuuKiya/kyuukiya.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About
-A graduate student studying nuclear science and energy engineering at Osaka University with a focus on boron neutron capture therapy.
+A graduate student studying nuclear science and energy engineering at Osaka University with a focus on neutron detection in boron neutron capture therapy.
 Obtained bachelor of engineering degree in biomedical engineering from the University of Sydney with first class honours in 2021.
-Devoted in solving technical issues in radiation therapy and medical imaging by combining multidisciplinary knowledge.

 # News
 - *2022.11*: Made a poster presentation in [YBNCT-2022](https://isnct.net/ybnct2022/).